hsf-training/analysis-essentials/python/lists.md

 [(0, 4), (1, 2), (2, 9), (3, 45)]
 ```

 For performance reasons `enumerate` doesn’t return a list directly, but instead
-something that the `for` statement knows how to iterate over.
-We can convert
+something that the `for` statement knows how to iterate over (this is called a
+[generator](https://wiki.python.org/moin/Generators) and for the moment you
-it to a list with the `list` method when we want to see what’s it doing.
+don't need to know how it works).
+We can convert it to a list with the `list`
+method when we want to see what’s it doing.

 This technique of looping over lists of lists lets us loop over two lists
 simultaneously, using the `zip` method.